 7 Habits of Highly Effective People

-This management program was designed by the Covey Leadership Center to bring to life the principles taught in Dr. Stephen Covey's national best seller of the same title.
+This management program, designed by the Covey Leadership Center, brings to life the principles taught in Dr. Stephen Covey's national bestseller of the same title.
 The focus is on personal and interpersonal leadership development.
 Participants learn how to become more opportunity minded, improve relationships, and resolve conflicts.
-Human Resources has a certified Covey Trainer, Kathleen Ames-Stratton who will present this program.
+Certified Franklin Covey Trainer, Kathleen Ames-Stratton, will present this program.
 Our contract permits us to only offer this program to KU Employees and Affiliates.
 (There is a materials fee of $110.00.)
 Visit the Franklin Covey website for more information.